nokenwa/Battleships/README.md

-# Everwing - Term 2 Intro to Programming Project
+# Battleships - Term 2 Intro to Programming Project

 ## Variables & if statements

 ### Baseline (4 marks)

-- [x] Basic program with setup and draw
+- [ ] Basic program with setup and draw

 ### Basic (max 2 marks)

-- [x] At least 1 variable
+- [ ] At least 1 variable
-- [x] At least 1 if statement
+- [ ] At least 1 if statement
-- [x] Several variables
+- [ ] Several variables

 ### Advanced (max 2 marks)

-- [x] Nested if statements
+- [ ] Nested if statements
 - [ ] Boolean variables
 - [ ] Complex boolean conditions